UniversalDependencies/docs/_u-dep/acl.md

 ---
 layout: relation
 title: 'acl'
-shortdef: 'clausal modifier of noun'
+shortdef: 'clausal modifier of noun (adjectival clause)'
 ---

 `acl` stands for finite and non-finite clauses that modify a nominal.
 The `acl` relation